B-5 rehabilitation planning meetings

 The purpose of a meeting should be given to everyone invited and should be restated at the meeting.
 If it is not given, it is appropriate for anyone attending to ask for the purpose to be explained.
 Everyone attending should remain focused on the reason for the meeting, which can be referred to as the goals of the meeting.

-For any meeting about an individual patient, their perspective should be given first.
-The detail will depend on the reason for the meeting.
-The information may be provided by the patient, their family, or the team, but it is essential always to remind everyone that the patient’s interests are central.
-If the patient is not present, then the reason should be recorded with a discussion on how their views will be considered and how any conclusion will be fed back.
+Any meeting about an individual patient should include their perspective.
+The details will depend on the reason for the meeting.
+The information may be provided by the patient, their family, or the team, but it is essential to always remind everyone that the patient’s interests are central.
+If the patient is absent, the reason should be recorded, along with a discussion of how their views will be considered and how any conclusions will be fed back.

 Active discussion of the meeting’s goals.

 This is the meat of a meeting.
-Each attendee needs to prepare concerning its purpose.
-Usually, this involves giving information that is not already known and documented, with an explanation of how it may impact the understanding of the situation or what interventions could be considered.
-If there is more than one goal for the meeting, consider each separately.
+Each attendee needs to prepare regarding its purpose.
+Usually, this involves providing new and documented information and explaining how it may impact understanding of the situation or what interventions could be considered.
+Consider each separately if there is more than one goal for the meeting.

 The chair should summarise topics discussed during the meeting, and the session must end with someone summarising what has been concluded, what has been decided, what actions are to be undertaken, by whom, and when.